Chronology

 December 5, 1945

-Reports home to Fort Dix, New Jersey, after learning that his father is very ill.
+Reports to Fort Dix, New Jersey, for out-processing.

 1946